Skip to content

 Where aegis looks for config

-aegis walks up from the current directory to find the closest ancestor containing a .aegis.py, falling back to ~/.aegis.py.
-With no config anywhere, it refuses to start and points you at aegis init.
+aegis walks up from the current directory to find the closest ancestor containing a .aegis.yaml.
+With no config anywhere, it launches the TUI ConfigPanel so you can set one up in place.

 Development install (from source)